 A Garland for Zeus: Modern Prayer Bead Devotions

-From the Nomos Arkhaios website
+Reposted with permission from the Nomos Arkhaios website

 As far as I know, the ancient Greeks did not use beads or knots to count set prayers, although this practice has long been a part of a number of different religions (e.g., Roman Catholic rosaries, Buddhist malas, and Orthodox prayer ropes).
 So the information on this page should be considered an innovation rooted not in Hellenic historical precedent, but in modern example and personal need.

 The wording of the prayers is traditional, however.
 Because prayer bead devotions rely on the repetition of familiar words for their effectiveness, I’ve chosen prayers from the ancient corpus that I know and love.
 In each case, they have been condensed down from longer hymns and prayers.

 The form the beads should take posed a problem.
 I didn’t want to adapt the Catholic rosary (although some polytheists have done so) or the Orthodox prayer rope, because I felt that the cultural associations were just too weighty to make such borrowings effective for me.
 Instead, I based my beads on a secular, but culturally Greek, model: komboloi, or worry beads.

 I made my set from inexpensive wood beads strung on a leather thong (all from a craft store).
 The total cost of the materials I purchased was under $10, and would easily make a dozen sets of beads, making this a great project for a Demos or other worship group, or for parents and children to do together.
 Any kind of beads and cord that pleased the individual could be used; materials appropriate to the deity to be honored would be especially meaningful.